jaredhendrickson13/pfsense-api/README.md

 # Requirements
-- pfSense 2.4.4 or later is supported
+- pfSense 2.5.0 or later is supported (older pfSense versions may be compatible with older versions of pfSense API)
 - pfSense API requires a local user account in pfSense.
 The same permissions required to make configurations in the webConfigurator are required to make calls to the API endpoints
 - While not an enforced requirement, it is **strongly** recommended that you configure pfSense to use HTTPS instead of HTTP.
 This ensures that login credentials and/or API tokens remain secure in-transit